viveris/uMTP-Responder/README.md

 If you are using a cross-compile environment, set the "CC" variable to your GCC cross compiler.

-You can also enable the syslog support with the C flag "USE_SYSLOG" and the verbose/debug outputs with the "DEBUG" C flag.
+You can also enable the syslog support with the C flag "USE_SYSLOG" and the verbose/debug output with the "DEBUG" C flag.

 examples: